A buyer’s guide for enterprise software

 There is one area where COTS (commercial off-the-shelf software) works poorly for large enterprises: it’s the orchestration of the data.
 By orchestration the data, I am not referring to databases, ESB (Enterprise Service Bus) or equivalent low-level generic data system; I am referring to the layer on top that unify the IT landscape.
 This layer typically involves a mix of people and some middleware to carry on with the changes.

 Indeed, COTS necessarily carry strong domain models, that it, the abstract software representation adopted to model the business itself.
 However, there is (almost) not a single chance that any of those predesigned models would fit a large company made of fusions, acquisitions, restructurings and possibly somewhat heterogeneous branches.
 Some software, notoriously SAP, can be made to fit practically the domain any large company, but there are so many developments involved, that it hardly counts as off-the-shelf software.

-My advice: if there is one area where every large company should have a small team of software developers, it’s its own private data platform: an entity dedicated to the collection and the service all the data generated within the IT landscape.
+My advice: if there is one area where every large company should have a small team of software developers, it’s its own private data lake: an entity dedicated to the collection and the service all the data generated within the IT landscape.
 Here I strongly favor in-house software developers, because business data is always core business, no matter what your company is doing.

 Furthermore, for most enterprises, a small tiger team of software developers in charge of the data would typically vastly reduce IT spendings compared to vast teams of recycled IT workforce.
 Indeed, great control over your data grants you the capability to swiftly phase software in and out, and speed is decisive.
 In practice, it does not take many people, but it takes talented people.